Feature Became Generally Available in July 2022

 Configuring for Default Sensitivity Labels

-To set things up for default label assignment, you must update the configuration of the target document library using the SharePoint API.
+Prior to Microsoft delivering the UX to configure a default sensitivity label for a document library, you had to update the configuration of the target document library using the SharePoint API.
 You can do this with Postman (the tool favored by Sanjoyan), but I prefer PowerShell, which is what I used.
 Sanjoyan explains the procedure in his post, but briefly is:

 - Get a bearer token to authenticate with SharePoint Online.
 You can copy the token if you’re logged into SharePoint Online by using the developer tools (F12).